keijiro/ColorSuite/README.md

 ![Screenshot 1][Screen1]

 *ColorSuite* is an image effect for Unity, which manages multiple color adjustment tasks in a single component.
-These tasks are implemented in a single- pass shader, and it automatically strips out unused functions from the shader to keep the best performance in any setting.
+These tasks are implemented in a single pass shader, and it automatically strips out unused functions from the shader to keep the best performance in any configuration.

 ![Screenshot 2][Screen2]